debbdeb/NarrateAStory/README.md

 NarrateAStory.com focuses on:

-- 🌐 **Geospatial technologies** for spatial data representation and visualization
+- 🌐 **Geospatial technologies** for spatial data analytics and visualization
-- 🤝 **Crowdsourced data analytics** supporting descriptive analysis and research workflows
+- 🤝 **Crowdsourced data collection** supporting collection of rare heritage data from general public
-- 🧠 **Semantic ontologies and knowledge graphs (OWL/RDF)** for structured, machine-readable data
+- 🧠 **Semantic ontologies and knowledge graphs (OWL/RDF)** for representating heritage knowledge

 The platform supports collaborative data storytelling and knowledge sharing across several domains:

 - 🏛️ **Cultural Heritage**
   *e.g., documentation of rare historic sites, traditions, and practices*

-- 🎓 **Education**
+- 🎓 **Tourism Analytics**
-  *e.g., data-driven learning environments*
+  *e.g., analyzing visitor patterns and engagement at rare and endangered heritage sites to support their preservation*

-NarrateAStory.com is intended to support **research, education, and public engagement for rare heritage**, and is not designed for decision-making use.
+NarrateAStory.com is intended to support **research, tourism, and public engagement for rare heritage**, and is not designed for decision-making use.

 ---

 ## Key Features

-### 🗺️ Collaborative Heritage Mapping
+### 🗺️ Collaborative Heritage Data Collection and Mapping
-An open, participatory approach that enables contributors to co-create and explore geospatial knowledge related to cultural and historical heritage.
+An open, participatory approach that enables contributors to co-create and explore geospatial knowledge related to cultural heritage.

-### 🏛️ Heritage Data Contributions
+### 🏛️ Heritage Data Modeling using Ontologies
-Users can submit structured information about heritage sites, cultural traditions, and local landmarks, contributing to a shared and evolving knowledge base.
+Users can submit structured information about heritage sites, cultural traditions, and local landmarks, contributing to a shared and evolving heritage ontology.

 ### 🧩 OWL-Based Heritage Ontology
 NarrateAStory.com provides a **formal OWL-formatted ontology** to support: